NeckerFree/dotnet-highperf-apis/README.md

 ### Key Features <a name="key-features"></a>

 Designing high-performance RESTful APIs in .NET Core requires careful consideration of various factors, including architecture, coding practices, and infrastructure.
 Below are some **best practices** to help you build efficient, scalable, and maintainable APIs:

+Frontend: Razor Pages or MVC for a responsive user interface.

+Backend: RESTful APIs built with ASP.NET Core for high performance and scalability.

+AI Tools: Leverage GitHub Copilot and IntelliCode for code generation, unit testing, and debugging.

+High-Performance Practices: Asynchronous programming, caching, database optimization, and more.

 ---
 ### 0. **Use AI Tools to create the app from scratch